 If you are planning an event, even if it is free, treat it as though it is a paid event.
 That means managing ticket sales carefully, employing some form of security, running a waiting list, communicating with guests and ensuring fast entry.

 Tickets allow you to know exactly how many people are planning to come to your event.
 While some ticket holders will inevitably drop out, you can control sales to prevent too many people turning up on the day.
-Ticket sales can also be used to guide your marketing and provide guests with information for what to expect on the day.
 Even if you do not charge for the tickets, they provide you with control and subtly inform guests that they can’t bring plus ones unless they also hold a ticket.
 If you run regular events within a particular sector, you will also become accustomed to your average dropout or ‘no show’ rate and you can begin to allocate the number of tickets based on this figure to optimise your attendance.

 Security at the door is a great way to manage crowds.
-If a large number of extra people turn up on the day of the event without tickts, security can politely prevent this from becoming a problem.
+If a large number of extra people turn up on the day without tickets, security can politely prevent this from becoming a problem.
 They can also stop event crashers from disrupting your big day.